Table of contents:

 Action state transitions with user consent flow

-When the user consent flow feature has been enabled for the tenant, a new WAIT_FOR_CONFIRMATION state is introduced, indicating that the action is waiting for confirmation by the end user of the target devices.
+When the user consent flow feature is enabled for the tenant, a new WAIT_FOR_CONFIRMATION state is introduced, indicating that the action is waiting for confirmation by the end user of the target devices.

 After you start a rollout or assign a distribution set, the action eventually reaches the WAIT_FOR_CONFIRMATION state.
 It then remains in this state until the user confirms or rejects the action:

-• Accepting the action will change the state to RUNNING and the flow described above is pretty much the same as the default one.
+• Accepting the action will change the state to RUNNING, and the flow described above is essentially the same as the default flow.

 • Rejecting the action will preserve the WAIT_FOR_CONFIRMATION state.
-The reason for that is to give the user a chance to accept it at some point in time, if needed.
+The reason is to give the user a chance to accept it at some point, if needed.

-If you want to dispose of the action you could cancel it, which will change the state to cancelled and the action will be closed.
+If you want to cancel the action, you can cancel it, which will change its state to cancelled and close it.

 Maintenance Window

-In addition to the straight forward approach to inform the device (by DDI or DMF) to download and install the software in one transaction Rollouts supports the separation of download and installation into separate steps.
+In addition to the straightforward approach of informing the device (via DDI or DMF) to download and install the software in a single transaction, Rollouts supports separating download and installation into separate steps.

-This feature is called Maintenance Window where the device will be informed to download the software first and then, when it enters a defined (maintenance) window, the installation triggers follows.
+This feature is called Maintenance Window, where the device is instructed to download the software first, and then, when it enters a defined (maintenance) window, the installation triggers.

 In DDI case Rollouts will optimize the sleep parameter provided to the device as well to tune DDI polls into the window.
 This is necessary to ensure that for example an one hour maintenance window is hit by devices that usually poll only once a day.